 Sharp metal hooks commonly used to hang decorative Christmas balls and other ornaments can hurt pets or children.
 So child-proof and pet-proof your Christmas decorations that you choose to hang on the lower half of the tree by tying them to the tree using a ribbon or string.

-How to Child-Proof Your Christmas Decorations
+Ideas on How to Child-Proof Your Christmas Trees, Ornaments & Decorations

 Give Them Their Own Decorations to Enjoy